isabellapaige03/Election_Analysis/README.md

 ## Results
 •	The total number of votes for this election was 369,711.
-To get the total number of votes counted I initialized a total vote counter.
-LINK TOTAL VOTE COUNTER HERE
+To get the total number of votes counted I initialized a total vote counter. link vote counter

 •	There were three different counties in the election Arapahoe, Denver and Jefferson.
 Here is a list of the total percentage of votes each county received along with the total number of votes.